The five 5-point Reform Agenda aimed at transforming the University into:-

 - Re-engineer grants management to effectively support research

-- Commercialization our intangible assets
+- Commercialization of our intangible assets.

-An efficient and optimal internal financial ecosystem will allow the university to move with confidence towards scaling external resource mobilization with a high level of confidence that any cent received will render 100% value for money and eliminate the financial deficit.
+An efficient and optimal internal financial ecosystem will allow the university to move with confidence towards scaling external resource mobilization with a high level of confidence that any cent received will render 100% value for money and eliminate the fiscal deficit.

-Agenda number 5- People focused reforms
+Agenda number 5- People-focused reforms

 The University students, staff, partners and our collaborators are the foundation of the success of the University.
 The university will therefore proactively take deliberate steps to brand itself and to add value to its staff and students.
 This reform agenda aims to: